Can Bearded Dragons Eat Grapes?

 |Oxalates (mg/100g)||3.4 (Low)|

-In this post we looked at whether bearded dragons can eat grapes.
-The answer, we discovered, is yes, bearded dragons can eat grapes as an occasional treat.
+In this post we asked can bearded dragons eat grapes?
+We discovered that the answer is yes, bearded dragons can eat grapes as an occasional treat.
 We also looked at how to feed grapes to your bearded dragon and discovered it was relatively easy to do this.

-We learnt that growing your own grapes is not all that easy, depending on your climate – and discovered the nutritional value of grapes is really quite low.
+We learned that the nutritional value of grapes is really quite low.
 But as a nice, sweet treat for your bearded dragon every now and then, they’re a good option.

 1: US Department of Agriculture FoodData Central.
 Fetched on 6th February 2021 from https://fdc.nal.usda.gov/fdc-app.html#/food-details/1103126/nutrients